kleinschmidt/kleinschmidt.github.io/content/_index.md

 Appointments
 ------------

+Assistant Professor of Psychology, **Rutgers New Brunswick**

-Currently a C.V.
+Previously C.V.
 Starr Fellow, Princeton Neuroscience Institute

-Starting in 2018, I'll be Asst.
-Professor of Psychology, Rutgers New Brunswick

-Formerly I was a PhD student at the University of Rochester in the Department of Brain and Cognitive Sciences, where I was affiliated with the **[Human Language Processing Lab](http://www.hlp.rochester.edu/)** and the **[Raizada Lab](http://raizadalab.org/)**
+I did my PhD at the University of Rochester in the Department of Brain and Cognitive Sciences, where I was affiliated with the **[Human Language Processing Lab](http://www.hlp.rochester.edu/)** and the **[Raizada Lab](http://raizadalab.org/)**